Adamant-im/adamant-api-jsclient/docs/guide/websocket.md

 ```

 Use the singular `admAddress` for a single account, or `admAddresses` for
 several.
-While the socket is (re)connecting, transactions are pulled from the
-node's REST API so nothing is missed.
+The WebSocket client delivers live events only and does not backfill
+transactions missed while disconnected.
+Applications that require gap-free
+processing should reconcile transaction history through the REST API after a
+reconnection.

 ### Filtering by transaction direction